 “Hell is a democracy but heaven is a kingdom.” – St John of Kronstadt

 The Royal House traces its ancient descent from Rurik and the first rulers of Belarus as well as holding unbroken Apostolic Succession (for its head is both a Prince and a Bishop) from the Apostle St Andrew through the Ecumenical Patriarchate.
 It has achieved wide international recognition from hierarchs of the Orthodox Churches, other Christian and non-Christian faith leaders, and other Royal Houses around the world.
-Since 2015, the Head of the Royal House has also (as Edmond III) been Prince-Abbot of the Abbey-Principality of San Luigi, an ecclesiastical state which was briefly sovereign in the Fezzan between 1883-84 and received the subsequent recognition both of Grand Duke Cyril of Russia (de jure Czar in exile) and of King Peter II of Yugoslavia.
+The members of the Royal House currently live in the United Kingdom and the United States of America.

 What and where is Royal Belarus?

 The Ecclesiastical See and Throne of Belarus are subjects of state sovereignty in international law, notwithstanding the occupation of their territory today.
 In this respect they are analogous to the legal position of the Vatican Holy See.
 The territory of Royal Belarus is not the same as that occupied by the present-day “Republic of Belarus”.
 On a provisional basis, the Belarus Monarchist Association accepts the boundaries defined in 1918 by the former Belarusian Democratic Republic (shown in the map below as “Ruthenie Blanche” or “White Ruthenia”) as constituting the boundaries of Belarus.
 Royal Belarus is the ultimate heir to the former Principality of Polotsk, the first kingdom of Belarus.